Behavior Change Case Study: The National Street Service Project

 Behavior Change Analysis

 Gehl’s philosophy centers on the social-emotional aspects of urban design, especially the urban landscape and the streetscape.
-Gehl’s tagline “Making the easiest choice for an individual also the best choice for society at large,” suggests that the NSS team embraced an understanding of human cognitive bias.
+A principle Gehl often uses to guide their work, “Making the easiest choice for an individual also the best choice for society at large,” suggests that the NSS team embraced an understanding of human cognitive bias.
 By design, the NSS project sought to harness the power of DEFAULTS; in this particular case, the powerful default of the human brain choosing the EASY path, or path of least resistance, when expending effort.
 This has been observed of humans tending to cross a street where the distance to cross is shortest, and can be seen in the way NSS volunteers designed their interventions to encounter people already in their daily routine.

 The NSS project focused heavily on AFFECT, that is, humans’ emotional responses and associations, which can powerfully shape human actions.
 In this particular project, the NSS model focused on creating “empathy moments” between street users across modes as a strategy for helping people value changes that prioritize more vulnerable people among us.